xdy/xdy-pf2e-workbench/README.md

         * Non-attack spells that deal damage (rolled when spell is cast, before saves, so targets need to manually apply the correct amount of damage based on save.)
 On a critical success it rolls normal damage, use the 'double damage' button on the damage card.
-    * Optional settings to (if the GM allows it) automatically applying persistent damage (from the awesome [Persistent Damage module](https://github.com/CarlosFdez/pf2e-persistent-damage)) as well as the PF2e system's fast healing and regeneration (with an optional extra debug chat message) inspired by @Jamz' code.
+    * Optional settings to (if the GM allows it) automatically applying persistent damage, fast healing and regeneration (with an optional extra debug chat message), inspired by @Jamz' code.
     * Option to automatically reduce the Frightened condition at the end of each turn.
 See the included effect 'Effect:
       Dirge of Doom' for how to set a minimum frightened level that the module won't reduce below.